 A physical is a routine examination that is performed by a certified medical professional to check the overall health of the patient.
 This is a good time to ask your provider any questions you may have regarding your mental and physical health.
 Most schools and sports teams make school physicals a requirement for children before they start the school year.
 It is important for children to get a physical before starting school, sports, or any physical activity.
 It is a way to access children for any serious disease especially ones of the heart.
 Some are born with cardiac conditions that go undetected and cause cardiac arrest during strenuous activity.
 Cardiac health screens are imperative during the health assessment of each child.
 A school physical also includes:

 Our medical providers will check the age and immunization records of the patient to determine if there are any vaccinations that may need to be given prior to the start of school.
 This could include but is not limited to the season flu vaccination, meningococcal vaccinations, hepatitis, MMR, Varicella, and dTap.
-Depending on age, we can also discuss the safety and effectiveness of the Covid-19 vaccination in children.
 Keeping yourself up to date on immunizations protects you and others around you from contracting serious illness and disease.

 Your healthcare provider will use a stethoscope to listen for the sounds your heart, lungs, and abdomen are making.
 This is to look for underlying conditions that may be presenting symptom-less.
 The provider will listen to the four main regions of the heart where the valves are the loudest.
 What your heart sounds like, how loud each sound is, and how often the sounds occur will be listened for and documented.
 This is to look for irregular heartbeats that may be associated with certain disease states.
 When the provider listens to the noises your abdomen is making, they are checking for switching and gurgling, or perhaps no noise at all.
 Each noise is a bit of information regarding what is going on in your intestines.
 Next, the lungs will be checked to make sure there is clear breath, meaning there is no phlegm or mucus bogging down you’re breathing.
 Airflow sounds strained when they are blocked, narrowed, or filled with fluid.
 Wheezing also indicate that your lungs are not filling up with air properly and expanding to mass capacity.
 The clinician will then look in the ears, nose, and throat to inspect for any illness or irregularities that could present.